mattbierner/blog.mattbierner.com/_posts/2015-01-22-stupid-template-tricks-snake-part-2-interactive-nibbler.md

 This code replaces the `/* get input */` block in the `main` function above.

 ## Example Game
-Brining it all together, here’s an example game of interactive Nibbler.
+Bringing it all together, here’s an example game of interactive Nibbler.
 It runs around half a FPS, which, considering, is really not too bad.

 Using the clang compiler, we provide input using a compiler flag (`-D UP`, `-D DOWN`, `-D LEFT`, or `-D RIGHT`), and compile the current game to `snake`.
 The `snake` program is executed, which both prints out the new game board and also serializes it to a file.
 Recompiling continues on with the next step.